Oolong Tea vs. Green Tea: Is One Healthier Than the Other?

 What Is Oolong Tea?

 Oxidation levels of oolong tea leaves range from 8 percent to 85 percent, which alters the flavor profile significantly.
 Some oolong teas such as Se Chung taste fruity and sweet and effuse a honey aroma, while others feature an earthy, woodsy flavor and emit a roasted scent.
 Oolong leaves contain naturally occurring caffeine although levels in tea can vary depending on where the tea is cultivated and how it is processed.
+A cup of oolong tea tends to have a higher amount of caffeine than most green teas.
+That means that people with caffeine sensitivity may suffer more side effects when dinking oolong tea compared to green tea.

 Brewing oolong tea is a great way to immerse yourself into Chinese tea culture thanks to ancient brewing methods that include striking clay yixing pots and gaiwans.
 One of the classic true teas, oolong tea is a traditional tea that exemplifies the finer points of tea making and tea consumption.
+Popular varieties include Wuyi Mountain oolong teas, Tieguanyin, and Da Hong Pao.

 What Is Green Tea?